|

 corrections should be in RA as precise polar alignment should have

 eliminated nearly all the DEC tracking error.
-I use the Celestron Radial Off-Axis
+Most OAGs will let you

 Guider as it has several features which make it much easier to locate a star in the

 reticle.
-I use the Celestron
+I have used the Celestron

 Illuminated Microguide Eyepiece as the reticle.